UbiquityRobotics/demos/docking/README.md

 ### Services Provided

 `/dock` (`docking/Dock`): invokes the docking service The robot will rotate until it either sees the target fiducial or completes one revolution.
 If a fiducial is seen, it will attempt to navigate to the waypoints in sequence.
-The format of a waypoint is three elements representing x, y, and theta. x and y are co-ordinates relative to the fiducial in meters and theta is a heading angle in degrees.
-The strings XandYare replaced by the currentxandy` co-ordinates, respectively.
+The format of a waypoint is four elements representing x, y, theta, and speed. x and y are co-ordinates relative to the fiducial in meters, theta is a heading angle in degrees, and speed is a speed in meters/second.
+The strings `X` and `Y` are replaced by the currentxandy` co-ordinates, respectively.

 ### Publications

 `/move_base/goal` (`move_base_msgs/MoveBaseActionGoal`): sends a movement goal
+`/follow_mode` (`move_basic/FollowMode`): sets follow mode (None) and speed.

 ### Parameters